kaltura/playkit-ios-vr/docs/index.md

 >Note:
 * If `Player Delegation` or `360 UIVIewController Attachment` section is missed, you won't get Player instance for 360 content.
-* Our advise is to `getController` whenever you have to use PKVRController API, don't hold a reference to this controller.

 ## Usage